JodyMurray/p4-plant-blog/README.md

 - [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript)
 - [Python](https://www.python.org/)

-### Databases platform and cloud storage
+### **Databases platform and cloud storage**

+- ElephantSQL Postgres: database service provided by ElephantSQL for data storage.
-- SQlite: SQL database engine provided by default as part of Django and used during development.
+- SQLite: SQL database engine used by default as part of Django Framework and used during development.
 - Heroku Postgres: SQL database service provided directly by Heroku for storing data.
 - Cloudinary: to store images and static files in production.
 - Heroku: to deploy and run the application in production.

-### Python Libraries and API
+### **Python Libraries and API**

+The following is a list of resources used to put this project together.

 - Google Fonts - for the font families:
 - Font Awesome - to add icons to the social links in the footer element.